 Downey v.
 Public Storage and Perez v.
 Public Storage: Ms. Agnolucci is lead counsel in two class actions filed in California against the United States’ largest self-storage operator, Public Storage, alleging violations of Business & Professions Code Section 17200 and the Consumer Legal Remedies Act.
 Both matters are pending in Los Angeles Superior Court.
 In May 2018, we defeated class certification in the Downey case.
 We then successfully moved to exclude testimony from all of the plaintiffs’ experts in the Perez case.
 Ms. Agnolucci first-chaired trial of the only claim remaining in the Perez case in January 2019.
 In February 2019, the Court issued a tentative decision in Public Storage’s favor on all claims.

 WHITE COLLAR CRIMINAL AND INVESTIGATIONS

 United States v.
-Walter Liew: In a two-month federal jury trial, we defended Silicon Valley engineer Walter Liew, who was indicted for attempted economic espionage and conspiracy to sell DuPont’s manufacturing trade secrets to the company’s Chinese competitors.
+Walter Liew: In a two-month federal jury trial, Ms. Agnolucci defended Silicon Valley engineer Walter Liew, who was indicted for attempted economic espionage and conspiracy to sell DuPont’s manufacturing trade secrets to the company’s Chinese competitors.
 The case was part of the government's effort to combat what it deemed as China's "persistent" industrial spying.

 Department of Justice and Securities and Exchange Commission v.
-Executive: We represent a high-ranking employee of a publicly-traded company in a complex Foreign Corrupt Practices Act investigation spanning several countries.
+Executive: Ms. Agnolucci successfully represented a high-ranking employee of a publicly-traded company in a complex Foreign Corrupt Practices Act investigation spanning several countries.

 Securities and Exchange Commission v.
-Public Company: We represent a Special Committee of the Board of Directors of a publicly-traded technology company in the investigation of alleged insider trading.
+Public Company: Ms. Agnolucci represented a Special Committee of the Board of Directors of a publicly-traded technology company in the investigation of alleged insider trading.

 INTELLECTUAL PROPERTY AND COMMERCIAL LITIGATION